gmoore/thirtysix/README.md

 # Thirtysix

-A Rack middleware for instrumentation object creation in your rails app
+A Rack middleware for instrumenting object creation in your rails app

 ## Setup